BrkRaw/brkraw/paper.md

-To preserve the position and orientation information of raw data, as well as the metadata required to keep for the research, we developed a python module 'BrkRaw' as a comprehensive tool to access raw MRI data for the Bruker preclinical MRI scanner without losing position and orientation profile \autoref{fig:orientation}
+To preserve the position and orientation information of raw data, as well as the metadata required to keep for the research, we developed a python module 'BrkRaw' as a comprehensive tool to access raw MRI data for the Bruker preclinical MRI scanner without losing position and orientation profile.
 Since the converter is the first layer to access raw data, we made more efforts to cover the needs from various type of user as much as possible, including MRI system operator, maintainer, MR sequence developer, imaging researcher, and data scientist.